1Jesper1/Hotspot-Analyser/README.md

  UNIQUE INDEX `unique_hotspot` (`ssid` ASC, `captive_portal_url` ASC, `certificate_fingerprint` ASC));
  ```

-Another possible improvement would be to better explain the reason behind the score or perhaps a better way to notify the user of the score.
+Another possible improvement would be to better explain the reasoning behind the score or perhaps a better way to notify the user of the score.

 Made by Erik Schamper, Ian Seinstra and Jesper den Boer